How does this medication work? What will it do for me?

 Decreased response: Over a period of time, blood glucose may be less easily controlled with acarbose or other diabetes medications because of worsening of diabetes.
 If acarbose fails to lower your blood glucose to target levels, talk to your doctor.
 Your doctor may stop and replace acarbose or have another blood glucose-lowering medication added to it.

-Diabetes complications: Acarbose (or any other antidiabetic agent) has not been shown to prevent the development of complications peculiar to diabetes, although the onset of such complications is delayed by good blood glucose control.
+Diabetes complications: Acarbose (or any other antidiabetic agent) has not been shown to prevent the development of complications related to diabetes, although good blood glucose control can delay these kinds of complications.

-Diet: Acarbose must be taken along with a proper dietary regimen and not seen as a substitute for diet.
+Diet: Acarbose must be taken along with a proper dietary regimen.
+It is not a substitute for following a proper diet.

 Illness or stress: It is possible to lose control of blood sugar during illness or stressful situations such as infection, trauma, or surgery.
 Under these conditions, your doctor may consider stopping the medication and prescribe insulin until the situation improves.